 Unfortunately, Jimmy’s father wasted away from illness before the very eyes of his loved ones.
 While Jimmy always agreed there was indeed opportunity for “closure,” it was terribly painful to witness the suffering involved.

 I know I’m selfish that I’m so hurt God took my Jimmy when and how He did.
-I guess he was God’s Jimmy and not my Jimmy.
-But, I know he would never have wanted to be taken from us so soon.
+It became painfully obvious that he was God’s Jimmy and not my Jimmy.
+But, I still don’t think, if given the choice, he would’ve wanted to leave us so soon.

 At just 54, we had far too many unrealized dreams.
 I know he wanted to float that last baby girl down the aisle.
 And he wanted to finish raising his sons.
 He wanted to see more grandchildren born.

 Nonetheless, it’s really left me with a lot of unfinished business as I’m sure y’all might imagine.

 I lie awake every night and I wonder if I was actually a good wife.
 I wonder – if I had a crystal ball and I knew that he was going to die so young, would I have doubled down in some key marital areas?
 For instance: